DaisyDaisyDaisyDaisydaisy/joke/README.md

-# GPUforShortestPath
+# joke
-This is a project aim to use GPU(CUDA) to accelerate the shortest path problem.
+This is a joke.
+joke